 - 6G1.
 Cash Prizes No cash prizes are allowed at collegiate cycling races.
 Other prizes, including primes, may be awarded only to teams, and not to riders. - 6G2.
 Categories At each conference event there shall be a minimum of two separate races for each gender in each discipline under the A and Intro categories.
 The Intro category corresponds to the lowest category for that gender in that conference and shall be advertised as "Introduction to Bicycle Racing" or "Intro" category on all event flyers e.g.: Women's B/Intro OR Women's Intro OR Women's Introduction to Bicycle Racing. - 6G3.
 Other Races Conferences may organize and score races not otherwise specified in the collegiate rules (e.g. 24-hour mountain bike races) - 6G4.
-Minimum Race Distances and durations for mass start road races and mountain bike endurance races are as follows:
+TTT Team Size In conference races, teams for team time trials in the A category consist of at least three and up to four riders.
+The time of the team is taken when the front wheel of the third rider crosses the finish line.
+Team sizes for team time trials in categories B-D consist of at least two and up to four riders, and the time is taken on the front wheel of the second rider. - 6G5.
+TTT Categories Subject to additional conference restrictions, riders from various road categories may form a single TTT team, but the team may not enter a category any lower than the highest category rider on that team.